 B. Key Personnel.
 Contractor shall assign staff who possess the knowledge, skills, and abilities to successfully perform assigned tasks.
 Individuals to be assigned by the Contractor are listed in Attachment V.

 C. Personnel Changes.
-Contractor's Project Manager and other key personnel assigned to this Contract may not be replaced without the written consent of the State.
+Contractor's Project Manager and other key personnel assigned to this Contract shall not be replaced without the written consent of the State.
 Such consent shall not be unreasonably withheld or delayed provided an equally qualified replacement is offered.
 In the event that any State or Contractor personnel become unavailable due to resignation, illness or other factors, excluding assignment to project outside this contract, outside of the State's or Contractor's reasonable control, as the case may be, the State or the Contractor, as the case may be, shall be responsible for providing an equally qualified replacement in time to avoid delays to the work plan.

 D. Other Resources.
 Contractor will provide other resources as specified in Attachment V.